Subito-it/Frost/README.md

 #Smark

-This library provides a useful widget class mimicking the behavior of edit texts in a web form, which retain the entered values in a local history and automatically suggest previously stored texts as soon as the user starts typing.
+This library provides a useful widget class mimicking the behavior of edit texts in a web form, which retains the entered values in a local history and automatically suggests previously stored texts as soon as the user starts typing.

 ##Usage